hyperledger-labs/minifabric/docs/JoinChannelAndWorkWithChaincode.md

 # Join new org to the channel and install chaincode already running on other existing organizations

+This document describe the fully process how to do the following:

-Once you have a new organization as part of the existing Fabric network by following the process described in [Add New Organization](docs/AddNewOrganization.md), most likely you will need to join the peers of the new organization to some channels and make sure that the peers will be running the chaincode that already running on other org's peers so that the new peers can participate in
+add a new organization into existing fabric network and also installOnce you have a new organization as part of the existing Fabric network by following the process described in [Add New Organization](docs/AddNewOrganization.md), most likely you will need to join the peers of the new organization to some channels and make sure that the peers will be running the chaincode that already running on other org's peers so that the new peers can participate in